-Three Lines of Defense
+Three lines of defence

-The Bank leverages the three lines of defense model (as pictured below) to build and maintain a strong risk culture, where resilience is a priority for the effective management of risk.
+The Bank leverages the three lines of defence model (as pictured below) to build and maintain a strong risk culture, where resilience is a priority for the effective management of risk.
 Focus is placed on multiple drivers to strengthen the risk culture.